breatheco-de/content/src/content/lesson/the-command-line-the-terminal.md

 There are 4 important things to notice here:

-+ You can use one dot `.` to refer to all the files and folders in the hierarchy.
++ You can use one dot `.` to refer to all of the files and folders in the hierarchy.
 + You can also use two dots `..` to refer to the parent directory.
-+ You can use the forward slash `/` to navigate further down in the hierarchy directories.
++ You can use the forward slash `/` to navigate further down in the hierarchy of directories.
 + Hidden files:  Usually a file has a name and an extension *(filename.extension)*.
-If a file has no name but only an extension it will by default be hidden in the visual interface.
+If a file has no name but only an extension it will be hidden by default in the visual interface.

 ## Commands to Work with the File System: